Marinto-Richee/Android-Studio/Exp5/README.md

 ## EQUIPMENTS REQUIRED:

-Android Studio(Min.required Artic Fox)
+Android Studio(Min.required Arctic Fox)

 ## ALGORITHM:

-Step 1: Open Android Stdio and then click on File -> New -> New project.
+Step 1: Open Android Studio and then click on File -> New -> New project.

-Step 2: Then type the Application name as studentinfo and click Next.
+Step 2: Then type the Application name as "studentinfo" and click Next.

 Step 3: Then select the Minimum SDK as shown below and click Next.